 Halloween Horror Nights 28 Tickets

 It's important to note that Halloween Horror Nights is a separately ticketed event.
 It will not get you into the theme parks during regular hours.
 No need to worry though.
-We offer discount tickets for Universal Studios Florida, Universal's Islands of Adventure or Universal's Volcano Bay in addition to Halloween Horror Nights... those tickets will be coming soon!
+We offer discount tickets for Universal Studios Florida, Universal's Islands of Adventure or Universal's Volcano Bay in addition to Halloween Horror Nights ... those tickets will be coming soon!

 In years' past, those who have regular theme park tickets AND Halloween Horror Nights tickets could remain in Universal Studios Florida in a special "holding area" when the park closed and be one of the first ones in when Halloween Horror Nights opened.

 The biggest draw of the event each year is the haunted houses.
 It takes months to construct these movie set-quality houses, and each one has a different theme.
 We probably don't have to tell you that lines can get very long for this event!
 If you want to make the most of your evening, you need to set your priorities at the outset.
 Decide what is important to you.
 Do you want to just focus on houses?
 Would you like to see a few houses and the shows?
-Would you just like to ride rides since the wait times for them will be low?
+Would you just like to ride attractions since the wait times for them will be low?
 Since the houses see the highest waits during this event, that is what we've focused on.